stefansl/pma-updatescript/README.md

     ./pma-update.sh

-If you want to install a specified version
+If you want to install a specific version

     ./pma-update.sh 3.5.0